KatharaFramework/Kathara-Labs/tutorials/kathara-external/communicating-with-the-host/README.md

-# Kathará External - Connecting two network scenarios (Linux Only)
+# Kathará External - Communicating with the host (Linux Only)

 This tutorial shows a simple example on how to allow a network scenario to directly communicate with a host interface.